Sump Pump Services in Manhattan, Wamego, Junction City & surrounding Kansas towns

 Both types of sump pumps work fine, but pedestal sump pumps are easier and cheaper to maintain and repair because they are generally more accessible.
 However, submersible sump pumps often do a more thorough job because they are at the level of the water.

-Whether we did your initial sump pump installation or not, we have the skills and equipment to work on all makes and models of sump pumps.
-If you would like to learn more about the benefits of sump pumps or you need someone to take over the care of your current unit, call us today.
+Whether Standard Plumbing, Heating & Air did your initial sump pump installation or not, we have the skills and equipment to work on all makes and models of sump pumps.
+Contact us today and we’ll have a technician ready to address whatever maintenance or repair you need.